svale/graphql-getfragmenttypes/README.md

 APP_GRAPHQL_TOKEN = 'yourlongtokenhash'
 ```

-#### 3. Add script as a task in your package.json.
+#### 3. Add as a custom script in your package.json.
 (Optionally prepended with path to certificate and custom output path.)
 ___
 ```json
 {